What is Statutory Reserve?

 - The rule-based approach focuses on the amount required to be maintained as a reserve on the basis of standardized formulas and assumptions.

-- The rule-based approach is stringent and does not allow any levy to the organization, the amount that is set out after the calculation needs to be mandatorily maintained by the organization.
+- The rule-based approach is stringent and does not allow any levy to the organization.
+This amount is set out after the calculation needs to be mandatorily maintained by the organization.

 #2 – Principle-Based Approach